 Outbound marketing strategies like above-the-line advertisements, PPC, social media ads, and lead generation also play an important role in creating awareness of the brand.
 Companies try to collect as many leads as possible in the awareness stage.

 The company puts a special focus on when the customer reaches the interest stage of the journey.
 This is where he shortlists the brands he wants to buy from.
 Interest is generated by using outbound marketing strategies like targeted advertisements and communicating the USP, special features, offers, and discounts.
 Other than this, inbound marketing strategies like lead nourishment also play a vital role in this stage.

 These strategies result in converting the interest into liking, liking into preference and preference into conviction which eventually leads to sales.

 This stage involves making the experience as simple as possible and as memorable as possible.
 Because if the converted lead is happy with the process and the product, there are chances that he’ll mention the brand to his contacts and may even repeat the purchase.

 Many companies insist users to share the brand to get more discounts.
 This not only delights the customers but also increases the awareness of the brand among the customer’s network.

 A happy customer generates more demand.
 This stage of the demand generation process involves catering for existing customers and making sure they don’t have a problem with the purchased products.
 The customers are also offered special benefits for referring people in their network to use the company’s products.

 This works as a great mixture of referral and word-of-mouth marketing strategies.

 Even though many people confuse demand generation to be the same as lead generation, both are significantly different aspects of marketing.

-Lead generation is a part of demand generation strategy which focuses on the collection and nurturing of leads to get more conversion.
+Lead generation is a part of the demand generation strategy, which focuses on the collection and nurturing of leads to get more conversions.